 RadNet, Inc. to Present at the BofA Securities 2022 Leveraged Finance Conference on November 29, 2022

-/EIN News/ -- LOS ANGELES, Nov.
-25, 2022 (GLOBE NEWSWIRE) -- RadNet, Inc. (NASDAQ: RDNT), a national leader in providing high-quality, cost-effective diagnostic imaging services through a network of fully-owned and operated outpatient imaging centers, today announced that Mark Stolper, Executive Vice President and Chief Financial Officer, will be presenting at the BofA Securities 2022 Leveraged Finance Conference in Boca Raton, FL on Tuesday, November 29, 2022 at 11:50 a.m.
+LOS ANGELES, Nov.
+25, 2022 (GLOBE NEWSWIRE) -- RadNet, Inc. RDNT, a national leader in providing high-quality, cost-effective diagnostic imaging services through a network of fully-owned and operated outpatient imaging centers, today announced that Mark Stolper, Executive Vice President and Chief Financial Officer, will be presenting at the BofA Securities 2022 Leveraged Finance Conference in Boca Raton, FL on Tuesday, November 29, 2022 at 11:50 a.m.
 Pacific Time (2:50 p.m.
 Eastern Time)

 There will be simultaneous and archived webcasts available at https://bofa.veracast.com/webcasts/bofa/levfin2022/id98U5UR.cfm